nluu175/devhub-server/docs/DATABASE.md

 - Stop when needed
   `brew services stop mongodb-community`

 - MongoDB will be running by default on port 27017.
-You can test connection by:
+You can test connection by `mongosh`

-  `mongosh`
+- Show all databases
+  `show dbs` or `show databases`